jservonnat/C-ESM-EP/Documentation/libIGCM_guide.rst

 You can receive mails for the completion of each new atlas slice by setting ::
   CesmepMail=TRUE
-in config.card, and by providing your email adress either in the simulation config.card (parameter MailName in section UserChoices, defaults to content of ~/.forward.
-Depending on the content of file `cesmep_lite/settings.py` (see variable `one_mail_per_component`), you will get a mail for each component's job, or a mail for the set of jobs.
+in config.card, and by providing your email adress in config.card (parameter MailName in section UserChoices, which defaults to content of ~/.forward.
+Depending on the content of file `cesmep_lite/settings.py` (see there variable `one_mail_per_component`), you will get a mail for each component's job, or a mail for the set of jobs.